Geometry Information Page

 When we raise the front end up on our bikes we are basically just doing the best we can with what we have to work with.
 The proper race bikes all use a different offset triple clamps compared to OEM

 At the bottom of all of this is personal preference involved in the geometry set-up process and a myriad of other variables as well that convolute the end result.
-Even orientation in minute degrees of the physical engine position in the frame & how many rpms are spinning the crank around internally cause increased amounts of gyroscopic precession to work against you etc. Sometimes just shortshifting a gear or two can significantly reduce the effort required to initiate a turn at speed.
+Even orientation in minute degrees of the physical engine position in the frame & how many rpms are spinning the crank around internally cause increased amounts of gyroscopic precession to work against you etc. Sometimes just shortshifting a gear or two can significantly reduce the effort required to initiate or hold a turn at speed.

 Ultimately you want a geometry that doesn't have the bike fighting you into and out of the turns.
 If you are having to put pressure on the handlebars in the middle of a constant radius turn to keep the bike from either trying to fall into the turn or stand up through it then you have a geometry problem.